-Risk management strategies are adopted across the organization to consider the best tradeoff between risks and opportunities in order to maximize shareholder value.
+Risk management strategies are adopted across the organization to consider the best trade-off between risks and opportunities in order to maximize shareholder value.

-All managers and risk owners are primarily accountable for risk management. environment-friendly products that result to less emission.
+All managers and risk owners are primarily accountable for risk management. threat to our operations.
+Sea level rise is now being considered in the planning stage of our terminal expansion projects.